bloomberg/python-comdb2/docs/dbapi2.rst

     Creates an object suitable for binding as a BLOB parameter.

-    If the input argument was a `six.text_type` Unicode string, it is encoded as a UTF-8 byte string and returned.
+    If the input argument was a `str` object, it is encoded as a UTF-8 byte string and returned.
 Otherwise, the input argument is passed to the `bytes` constructor, and the result returned.

     :param string: A string from which the new object is constructed
     :rtype: `bytes`